Renaming of cities in India: History

-A key aspect of Post-independence India's political integration was the harmonization of names and territories of both states and cities.
+A key aspect of Post-independence Political integration of India was the harmonization of names and territories of both states and cities.
 Some changes to nomenclature were introduced in the early years itself.
 For example, 'Jubbulpore', 'Jajesmow', 'Cawnpore' were renamed to Jabalpur, Jajmau and Kanpur in 1947–48.
 'United Provinces' was renamed to Uttar Pradesh in 1950.

 A major development occurred when the Government of India brought the Seventh Amendment of the Constitution of India and the States Reorganisation Act, 1956.
 Together, these Acts dispensed with the erstwhile four-fold classification of States and also made major changes to the various state boundaries.
 The reorganization enhanced administrative convenience and also quelled movements demanding establishment of 'linguistic states'.

 Later, Madras (the capital of Tamil Nadu) was officially renamed Chennai in 1996.
 The name of Calcutta, which was amongst the first cities to be settled by the British, was changed to Kolkata (reflecting the local Bengali pronunciation) in 2001.